 October is National Farm to School Month!
 Fort HealthCare along with area schools and organizations are celebrating by acknowledging local school garden and nutrition efforts and participating in the Great Lake Great Apple Crunch throughout the month!

-Register your school for the Great Lakes Great Apple Crunch at www.cias.wisc.edu/applecrunch today!
+Register your school or organization in the Great Lakes Great Apple Crunch at www.cias.wisc.edu/applecrunch today!

 Learn more about Farm to School efforts happening throughout Wisconsin at www.farmtoschool.org/our-network/Wisconsin.